dzackgarza/Notes/Obsidian/zettelkasten/2021-04-28_Symplectic_and_Contact_Notes.md

 Weinstein surgery on a *loose Legendrian* knot yields an overtwisted contact structure.

 > Compare:
-Every compact manifold is surgery on a link and admits a contact structure.

 > However, not every compact 3-manifold $M$ admits a *fillable* contact structure $(M, \xi)$ (roughly: admits a symplectic manifold $(X, \omega)$ with $\bd X = M$ and some compatibility between $\xi, \omega$) -- need framing to be realizable as a *Legendrian* framing.